cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 ### Bitcoinj

-I have been generally interested in blockchain technology like bitcoin for five years now.
-Although I have done my share of armchair research into bitcoin and decentralized systems, I still lack technical understanding.
+I have been generally interested in blockchain technology like Bitcoin for five years now.
+Although I have done my share of armchair research into Bitcoin and decentralized systems, I still lack technical understanding.
 With free time, a mentor, and a desire to contribute to open source code, I have started to work on bitcoinj.
-I will let the [bitcoinj website](https://bitcoinj.github.io/) explain the details; bitcoinj is a java library that underly many applications that interact with the bitcoin blockchain.
+I will let the [bitcoinj website](https://bitcoinj.github.io/) explain the details; bitcoinj is a java library that underly many applications that interact with the Bitcoin blockchain.
 Continued development on bitcoinj will generate more possibilities for what a blockchain app can do.